Plagues (album): Critical reception

 The album has received mostly positive reviews since its release.
 Scott Fryberger of Jesus Freak Hideout said the song titles were "catchy, interesting, and sometimes funny" and praised the religious lyrics in "HTML Rulez D00d" and "Hey John, What's Your Name Again?" while also highlighting the self-loathing of "Reptar, King of the Ozone."
 Fryberger concluded his review by stating "the hardcore fan will find an album that was well worth their time, and an album they will want to listen to again and again."

-A more mixed review came from AllMusic's Eduardo Rivadavia, who criticized the "silly song titles" used.
+A more mixed review came from AllMusic's Eduardo Rivadavia, who criticized the album's off-topic song titles.
 Rivadavia compared the album to the band's debut, stating "the youthful sextet shifted a respectable amount of units with their first CD, 2006's Dear Love: A Beautiful Discord, and therefore saw no reason to tarry, nor alter their spastic screamo/metalcore formula while recording [their] sophomore outing" and "as a result, typical new offerings like 'Number Three, Never Forget' and 'Hey John, What's Your Name Again?' jostle the usual conflicting tendencies toward downtuned brutality and soaring harmonies, topped with alternately growled or clean-sung vocals to match each occasion -- but attempt nothing that TDWP influences like Norma Jean, Haste the Day, and the similarly synthesizer-addled Still Remains haven't already explored more extensively and effectively."
-Sputnikmusic also gave the album a mixed review, criticizing the heavy sections and Mike Hrancia's vocals for sounding like most other metalcore bands and being a poor attempt to capitalize on current trends.
-The review had slight praise for James Baney's keyboard sections along with the more melodic moments of the album.
+Sputnikmusic criticised the album's heavy sections and Hranica's vocals but praised the more melodic sections of the album, namely the keys.